It’s in our offices, our homes and increasingly in most public areas. IoT technologies are popular and almost ubiquitous.

 Cat-M and NB-IoT both use cellular towers to communicate data, similar to high speed LTE.
 The main difference between these connection types is how data from moving devices is communicated when the devices are in motion.
 If a device moves from point A to a far away point B, crossing several different networks cells, the Cat-M device would never drop the connection because it behaves the same as a cell phone, connecting from tower-to-tower as it moves.
 NB-IoT devices, on the other hand, do not transfer the connection and instead have to re‑establish a new connection to a new cellular tower each time a tower is lost and a new tower is detected.

 CAT-M (officially known at LTE CAT-M1) is a low‑power, wide-area network often viewed as the second generation of LTE.

 IoT devices with medium data rate requirements are suitable: 375Kb/s upload and download speeds in half-duplex mode with a maximum message size of 1500 bytes in a 2-way data communication.

-Cat-M allows for high data rates (relative to LoRa) and low-latency communications, which could be crucial if the user needs to collect large files from his or her IoT devices or push large updates down the pipe to IoT endpoints.
-Cat-M is perfect for mobile use cases, as its handling of hand-over between cell sites is excellent.
+CAT-M allows for high data rates and low-latency communications, which could be crucial if the user needs to collect large files from his or her IoT devices or push large updates down the pipe to IoT endpoints.
+CAT-M is perfect for mobile use cases, as its handling of hand-over between cell sites is excellent.

 A product of existing 3GPP technologies, Narrowband IoT (NB-IoT) is a fairly new radio technology standard that ensures extremely low power consumption (rivalling LoRaWAN).
 It uses existing network infrastructure which ensures global coverage in LTE networks.